andrew-bedford/re-blog/wwwroot/posts/getting-started-with-clang-sanitizers.md

 That's it, you should now have everything you need to start using sanitizers!

 ## Sanitizers

+Once you've recompiled your program with a sanitizer enabled, execute it as usual.
+The sanitizer will monitor its execution and report any detected issues on the standard output.

 ### AddressSanitizer
  (ASan) Detects memory errors such as out-of-bounds accesses, use-after-free, and memory leaks1.